nishant11011/Search-AutoComplete-System/README.md

 3) Start Taking input from user letter by letter and calculate results for the same.
 (We are showing only top 3 results for now)
 4) When The user enters '#' we assume the word is complete and we show the final results.
 5) Add the Searched sentence in the Data Structure with increased frequency as well as in Input.txt if it is not present.

+# Output
+The Output for the Input File on the Compiler is shown.